RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 {:#LearnedOptimizers}

 Recent literature on learned query optimizers in relational databases [](cite:cites yu2020reinforcement, marcus2021bao) is gaining traction, utilizing reinforcement learning for online training.
-Queries are first transformed into numeric vectors containing information crucial for query planning, with various featurization methods, such as one-hot encoding join predicates [](cite:cites marcus2018deep) or utilizing advanced graph neural networks on the query graph [](cite:cites yu2020reinforcement).
+Queries are transformed into numeric vectors containing information crucial for query planning, with various featurization methods, such as one-hot encoding join predicates [](cite:cites marcus2018deep) or utilizing advanced graph neural networks on the query graph [](cite:cites yu2020reinforcement).
 The next step involves greedily constructing a join plan to minimize predicted execution cost or latency.
 To predict latency, [ReJOIN](cite:cites marcus2018deep) employs a feed-forward neural network, while newer approaches use tree-based neural networks to handle the tree structure of join plans [](cite:cites yu2020reinforcement, marcus2021bao).
 The model is trained to minimize the difference between predicted and actual query latency or cost.
-While most approaches train optimizers from scratch, [Bao](cite:cites marcus2021bao) augments traditional optimizers by learning to select optimal query hints from a predefined set, reducing training costs significantly while still improving over traditional optimizers.
+While most approaches train optimizers from scratch, [Bao](cite:cites marcus2021bao) augments traditional optimizers by learning to select optimal query hints from a predefined set, reducing training costs significantly while improving over traditional optimizers.
-In the SPARQL query optimization literature, several [cardinality estimation techniques](cite:cites schwabe2023cardinality, davitkova2021lmkg) using machine learning are highly successful.
+In the SPARQL query optimization literature, several [cardinality estimation techniques](cite:cites schwabe2023cardinality) using machine learning are highly successful.